minvws/nl-covid19-coronacheck-provider-docs/docs/app-deeplinks.md

 ### Allowlisting

-To avoid that arbitrary apps can modify the QR screen with a return button, the CoronaCheck app uses an allow-list of domain names that it accepts are return URLs.
+To avoid that arbitrary apps can modify the QR screen with a return button, the CoronaCheck app uses an allow-list of domain names that it accepts as return URLs.

 To add an app to the allow-list, please follow the registration procedure documented on the [Rijksoverheid site](https://www.rijksoverheid.nl/onderwerpen/coronavirus-covid-19/coronabewijs/coronacheck-voor-applicatie-providers).